m-duca/m-duca/README.md

 ##
 <div align = "center">
   <h3>Hi!
-Below you can see some of the projects that I developed in my currently journey through game development.</h3>
+Below you can see some of the projects that I developed in my currently journey.</h3>
 </div>